intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 The caller should **never** unlock an hwspinlock which is already unlocked.
 Doing so is considered a bug (there is no protection against this).
-This function will never sleep.
+This function will never sleep on a non-PREEMPT_RT kernel.

 ::